• About TTT

 Canton, TX (East Texas)

-It’s just as fun underneath as on top at Silver Spur Resort!
-The resort’s newest addition is a glamping treehouse with an ideal spot outside for picnics and family games.
-Equipped inside with a queen bed, bunk beds, bathroom, small kitchenette, and kitchen table.
-I believe it sleeps four, but Silver Spur offers cabins and the coolest Constego Wagons for rent if you have a large group.
-Picnic tables, a swing, and a huge area to play are also available when renting the treehouse.
+It’s just as fun underneath as on top!
+Silver Spur Resort’s newest addition is a glamping treehouse with an ideal spot outside for picnics and family games.
+It has a queen-size bed, bunk beds, a bathroom, a small kitchenette, and a table.
+Silver Spur also offers cabins and the coolest Constego Wagons for rent if you have a large group or want to experience sleeping in a wagon like the pioneers once did.
+Picnic tables, a swing, and a vast area to play are also available when renting the treehouse.

 I’ve stayed in one of their wagons and this treehouse; both are an experience.
-My grandson enjoyed his time at both, especially fishing in the pond and running around the entire place without me having to watch over him.
+My grandson enjoyed his time at both, especially fishing in the pond and running around the entire place without me watching over him.
 I felt very secure here.

-You’re lucky if you choose to stay here because their restaurant (Q & Brew) is just a short walk from the treehouse.
-It’s great when you don’t want to cook outdoors on the grill.
-Update Nov.
-2022 – sadly, the Q & Brew burnt down.
-I believe they are working on building again.
+If you choose to stay here, you’re lucky because their restaurant, Q & Brew Barbecue, is just a short walk from the treehouse.
+It’s great when you don’t want to cook outdoors on the charcoal BBQ grill provided.

-There is a nice swimming pool, and other outdoor games are available for guests who stay here.
-There are also plenty of spaces for RVers to park their RVs.
+Guests can enjoy a lovely swimming pool and other outdoor games.
+There are also plenty of spaces for RVers to park their RVs and stay as long as they like.

 Inside BDER Treehouse.
 Photo Credit: Bamboo Grove Creative